Welcome to The Mead School.

 The Mead Community Primary School opened in September 2001 to serve the Paxcroft Mead housing development in Trowbridge with Mrs Lyssy Bolton as Headteacher.
 A seven class extension opened in 2005, to replace the temporary classrooms that were initially provided to cope with our rising numbers.

 In September 2009 our school amalgamated with Wingfield Primary School, which occupies a rural village site with beautiful grounds approximately 15 minutes across town.
-We now have almost 550 children housed in 19 classes across our two sites.
+We now have almost 550 children who are taught in 19 classes across our two sites.
 From September 2017 we have been delighted to be able to also offer Nursery provision on both sites.

-The Mead Community Primary School gained Teaching School status in July 2011.
-We converted to Academy status in May 2012 operating with the original school name of The Mead Community Primary School.
-Mrs Lyssy Bolton is now the Executive Headteacher of The Mead Academy Trust and Mr Mark Stenton is Headteacher of The Mead Community Primary School.
+The Mead converted to academy status in May 2012.
+Mrs Lyssy Bolton is now CEO of The Mead Trust and Mr Mark Stenton is Headteacher of The Mead School.